arunpn/mortar-pagerank/README.md

 # TODO

 - Add Patent Citation Graph example (will be referenced in blog post)
+- Make template files `my-pagerank.py` and `generate_my_graph.pig`
 - Rename this repo "mortar-pagerank"
+- reset paths from jpacker-dev to production ready mortar-examples
+- QA all the things

 # Welcome to Mortar!